robrwo/Text-Minify-XS/README.md

 This is a version of ["minify"](#minify) that works on ASCII text.
 It was added in v0.5.3.

 If you are only processing ASCII text, then it should be faster.
+Rudimentary benchmarks show it is twice as fast.

 # KNOWN ISSUES